List of Roblox games: Epic Minigames

-Epic Minigames is a game developed by Typical Games, inspired by the Mario Party video game series, where players participate in various minigames, ranging from parkour to other competitive and cooperative challenges.
+Epic Minigames is a party game developed by Typical Games.
+Inspired by the Mario Party video game series, players participate in various minigames, ranging from parkour to other competitive and cooperative challenges.
+Winning minigames rewards players with coins and experience points, which can be used to unlock pets, titles, and other cosmetic items, as well as increase their level.

 Flee the Facility

-Flee the Facility is a horror escape room game developed by A.W.
-Apps where players must escape without being captured by the Beast.
+Flee the Facility is an asymmetrical multiplayer horror escape room game developed by A.W.
+Apps where players must escape without being captured by the "Beast".
 Up to four players are designated as Survivors, who must escape the facility by hacking several computers before escaping through one of the two exits.
-One player is designated to be the 'Beast', who must knock out and capture the Survivors in cryogenic chambers before they can escape.
+One player is designated to be the Beast, who must knock out and capture the Survivors in cryogenic chambers before they can escape.
 Flee the Facility surpassed 3 billion visits on April 16, 2022.
+In January 2026, Dress to Impress collaborated with Flee the Facility releasing a quest which gifted a hammer as well as a Gemstone upon completion.

 Frontlines

 Frontlines (stylized in all caps) is a first-person shooter game that first released to the public as a beta in February 2022, with its full release a year later on February 22, 2023.
 The game was developed by Maximillian, a team of five people beginning in 2019.
 In the game, two teams of seven players fight for the highest score in a match.
 Each player's loadout can be customized with different weapons, of which can be further modified with different attachments.
 Each player can also customize their 'skills', which grant them different skills in-game.

 Since its release, the game has received widespread acclaim, primarily for its graphics, which have been described as "not looking like Roblox" and leading to comparisons between it and the Call of Duty series by critics.
 It has also collaborated with the American heavy metal band Metallica.